by Dr. Will Cole

 2. Clean up your sleep habits.

 DVR Jimmy Fallon, turn off your smartphone, and get yourself to bed!
-People with poor sleep habits and subsequent altered circadian rhythms have increased rates of leptin resistance.
+People with poor sleep habits and altered circadian rhythms are more likely to be leptin resistant.

 3. Don’t eat too late.

-Stress is no bueno for your health in so many ways, but high levels of stress and cortisol definitely increase leptin – another reason to bring some mindfulness and self-care into your life.
-You can thank me later.
+Stress is no bueno for your health in so many ways, and a high stress level with its associated high cortisol can definitely increase inflammation and subsequently, trigger leptin receptor failure and increased production of leptin – just one more reason to bring some mindfulness and self-care into your life.

-A healthy intake of omega fats from wild-caught fish is one of the best ways to balance out leptin levels.
-Plant-based omega fats such as flax oil can also be fine to bring into your routine, but the bioavailability can be low for people struggling with leptin resistance.
+A healthy intake of omega-3 fatty acids from wild-caught fish is one of the best ways to bring down inflammation and balance leptin levels.
+Plant-based omega-3 precursor fats such as flax oil can also be useful, but fish-based omega-3 has a much higher bioavailability, especially for people already struggling with leptin resistance.

-Since inflammation is one of the main factors in leptin resistance, bring anti-inflammatory foods into your routine.
-Try out my one-day diet to start balancing out inflammation levels.
+Since inflammation is one of the main causative factors in leptin resistance, eat more anti-inflammatory foods whenever you can.
+Try out my one-day diet to kickstart your leptin-correcting efforts.